What does it mean to take a break?

 What is a break?
 Whether you're studying for an exam or practicing for a sporting event, breaks are a natural and necessary component of the process.
 It's a known fact that people who take breaks excel at their task more than those who don't.
 I am sure there have been times in your life when you didn't take a break, and then paid for it later.
 In my mind, breaks should be as essential as sleeping.
 Sleeping in itself is a break.
 It is a time when your body and mind takes rest and sorts out its inner workings so that it is prepared to work at its best the next day.
 If taking breaks is so naturally ingrained in us, how come it is so difficult then to actually take a break when we are given one?

-Think about the last time you took a break, whether it was for fifteen minutes between work engagements or a five day vacation to the Bahamas.
+Think about the last time you took a break, whether it was for fifteen minutes between work engagements or a five day vacation.
 Wherever you were, were you really taking a break?
 I mean really?
 As in: not mulling over the work you still have to do nor having some major FOMO over not joining your friends for a coffee?
 If you answered yes, then *bow down*... you must teach me your ways.
 If you answered no, then join the club.

 To me, a break means listening to your heart.
 What does it really want?
 Is it yearning for some peace?
 Does it want to continue working on that project?
 Does it want to snuggle in a corner with a good book or a good show?
 Does it need to go outside and breathe?
 Does it need nourishment?
 It is as simple as that.
 What do you really, truly want?
 Right this moment?
 Taking time to check in with yourself is the MOST valuable tool you will ever have.